 Are you ready to get the knowledge and skill you need to enter the workforce after high school or head into a specific course of study in college?

-Governor’s Health Sciences Academy at T.C.
-Williams High School
+Governor’s Health Sciences Academy at Alexandria City High School

 Interested in a career in the health or medical sciences?
-The Governor’s Health Sciences Academy at T.C.
-Williams High School enables students to start a career pathway that can lead to an associates and/or bachelor’s degree or career-related industry certifications, and earn up to 22 college credits along the way.
+The Governor’s Health Sciences Academy at Alexandria City High School enables students to start a career pathway that can lead to associates and/or bachelor’s degree or career-related industry certifications, and earn up to 22 college credits along the way.
 Through this partnership between ACPS and the George Washington University (GW) School of Medicine and Health Sciences, students who successfully complete the program gain guaranteed admissions to the GW School of Medicine and Health Sciences.
-Students will leave T.C. ready for college or can head straight into the workforce in high demand careers.
+Students will leave T.C. ready for college or can head straight into the workforce in high-demand careers.

 Advancement Via Individual Determination (AVID)

 The AVID program prepares students who are typically under-represented in four-year colleges, students in the academic middle and first-generation college-goers for college, and success in a global society.
 It offers an enhanced support system and activities designed to help students think critically, collaborate and set high expectations so that they are equipped to conquer the challenges that await them.

 International Academy (IA)

 The IA at A.C.H.S. embraces the cultural diversity of our student body and addresses the unique needs of immigrant English learners as they accomplish the challenging task of graduating college-ready, while simultaneously learning English.
 Students who are in the IA in middle school easily transition into the IA at the King Street Campus.